kylemantesso/satslinger/web/README.md

 # 🤠 SatSlinger

-SatSlinger is an AI-powered Bitcoin tipping bot that automatically rewards the best content on X (formerly Twitter) with Bitcoin tips.
+SatSlinger is a Bitcoin enabled AI agent that automatically rewards the best content on X with Bitcoin tips, using NEAR Protocol Chain Signatures.
+Create a campaign, tell the agent what you want to promote, and let the agent do the rest!
 Built for the One Trillion Agents Hackathon.

 ## 🌐 Links